 - 1. A registered Handi-Van user will be reviewed for eligibility a minimum of every three (3) years. - 2.
 Visitors to the City, who are registered for specialized transit service in the community they reside in, are also eligible to use the Handi-Van service in Peterborough on a temporary basis.

 Fare Parity

 AODA reference: IASR section 66

-Deadline and status: January 1, 2013 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: Peterborough Transit applies the same fare structure and payment options for conventional and Handi-Van transportation services.

 Visitors